 This was actually my first time to ride the Tokyo metro.
 We used the Pasmo Card we previously bought at the airport for ¥ 2000 ($ 16.76/ ₱ 745).
 While I was planning our itinerary, I had computed the train fares for each trip and the total as well.
 For the 2 days that we got around by train, ¥ 2000 was just enough.

 TOKYO METRO.
-Our apartment was just few minutes’ walk away from the Shibuya train station but still, it was real torture to my legs and feet.
+Our apartment was just a few minutes’ walk away from the Shibuya train station but still, it was a real torture to my legs and feet.
 I still hadn’t recovered from Day 1’s Shibuya walkathon.
 Plus, the cold weather wasn’t helping at all.
 We took the Hanzomon Line and transferred to Keiyo Line.